 The course incorporates both taught and research components.
-Students must take six taught modules (10 ECTS each) comprising three core and three optional modules, and write a 15,000-word dissertation (30 ECTS) to be submitted on (date).
+Students must take six taught modules (10 ECTS each) comprising three core and three optional modules, and write a 15,000-word dissertation (30 ECTS).

 The taught modules are made up of three core modules and three optional modules.

 The three core modules are: